"Lioness vs Wild Boar: The Grandeur of Art"

 Description

-(1579 Antwerp - 1657 there as well.)
-After two lionesses killed a wild boar, they are attacked by a boar.
-This painting, created in the 18th century, depicts the main motif—a lioness biting into the neck of a wild boar.
-It is based on the well-known large-format work "Lioness versus Wild Boar" by Frans Snyders, created around 1620-1625.
-The original painting was previously in the Bavarian Electoral Gallery and later ended up in the Alte Pinakothek in Munich (inv. no. 620).
-The artist of the present painting expanded the group of characters by adding additional animals and placed them in a completely different landscape.
+(1579 Antwerp – 1657 ibid.)
+After two lionesses have killed a wild boar, a boar attacks them.
+This painting, created in the 18th century, depicts the main motif—a lioness biting a wild boar on the neck.
+It is based on the famous large-format work "Lioness against Wild Boar" by Frans Snyders, created around 1620-1625.
+The original painting was previously in the Bavarian Electoral Gallery and later entered the Alte Pinakothek in Munich (inv. no. 620).
+The artist of this painting expanded the group of characters by adding additional animals and placed them in a completely different landscape.
 Oil on oak panel.
 Approximately 21.5 cm x 29 cm.
-In a frame.
+Framed.
 After Frans Snyders (1579-1657).
 Oil on oak panel.

 Lot No. 14812